 Employees will be responsible for seeking their own independent financial advice regarding salary sacrifice superannuation.

 The employee can elect to terminate the arrangement in writing at any time.
-Such written notice shall be provided to the relevant manager.
+Such written notice will be provided to the relevant manager.

 Payment of Wages